 - Our percentage protein is 8%, so our protein on a dry basis is 8÷28=28.5%

 We can now compare the two protein levels, the dry food and Lucky Dog Cuisine, on a dry weight basis.

 There is nothing in Lucky Dog that is harmful to humans.
-It is all top quality, human grade food.
+It is a top quality, human grade dog food.
 If you were to open a package of Lucky Dog and heat it up, you would have a quality meal for yourself.
 As a matter of fact, if you were to eat nothing but Lucky Dog for the rest of your life (not that we recommend that), you would probably be eating much healthier than the average Canadian.
-Our food is not just dog food — it’s food for dogs.
+Bringing you the best human grade dog food brand, Lucky Dog food is not just dog food — it’s food for dogs.

 One of the biggest reasons dogs have allergies today is the poor food they consume in the first place.
 For example, a lot of people claim their dogs have a corn allergy.
-The problem is often not with corn, but with the fact that a lot of commercial pet food manufacturers use moldy grains.
+The problem is often not with corn, but with the fact that a lot of commercial dog food companies use moldy grains.
 These moldy grains are not allowed in human grade food and they lead to all sorts of allergies and reactions.
-Feeding Lucky Dog will help most dogs as it allows them to ingest whole foods.
+As the best human grade dog food brand, our food will help most dogs as it allows them to ingest whole foods.
 We do not market Lucky Dog as a cure-all or remedy for any particular ailment, but anything that helps your dog’s immune system function more efficiently will allow your dog to remain healthy.